strapdata/elassandra-operator/docs/source/operations.rst

     reaperPhase: ROLE_CREATED
     replicas: 3

-In this situation, you can't update the CRD because the operator will stop the reconciliation to preserve working nodes.
+In this situation, updating the CRD is not enough because the operator will stop the reconciliation to preserve working nodes.

-To solve this kind of issue, the operator keep the datacenter history to know which version was reconciled successfully in order to rollback on the previous working configuration.
+To solve this kind of issue, the operator keep the last successfully applied datacenter in order to rollback on the previous working configuration.

 Here is the procedure to rollback to the previous stable datacener CRD: